seia-soto/userscript-boilderplate/README.md

   - `dist/bundle.user.js` -> `dist/bundle.user.dev.js`
   - `dist/checksum` -> `dist/checksum.dev`

-### `ci`
+### `test`

-If you want to verify the generated checksum, you can use `pnpm ci`.
+If you want to verify the generated checksum, you can use `pnpm test`.
-In local environment, `DEBUG=1` is specified to avoid detecting development resources.
+In local environment, `CI=1` is *not* specified to avoid detecting development resources.

-If you're going to use different ci instead of GitHub Actions (preset), please use `node scripts/ci.js` rather than `npm run ci` to avoid setting the environment variable and reduce running time by not using package manager shell.
+If you're going to use different ci instead of GitHub Actions (preset), please use `CI=1 npm run test` to include all tests ready for ci.

 ## cycle